-Schwing et al. (1997) called the period from late 1995 until early 1997 "a weak La Niña."
-There was a strong transition in atmospheric circulation between the fall of 1994 and winter/spring 1995, resulting in anomalous southerly/southwesterly winds along the west coast of the United States (Hayward et al. 1995).
-The decrease of equatorward wind stress is also evident from Figure 10a.
-The southerly wind caused onshore water transport and was associated with severe ecological consequences, including torrential rains (see Figure 10d) and a red tide event (the bloom of dinoflagellate Gonyaulax polyedra Stein) during January-April 1995 in a wide inshore area of the Southern California Bight, including SMB (Hayward et al. 1995).
-The bloom reached concentrations of more than 2 million cells L-1.
-A substantial decrease of the inshore/offshore gradients of oxygen anomalies and turbidity during the first half of 1995 are likely caused by this red tide (Figures 9e, g).
+Schwing et al. (1997) called the period from late 1995 till early 1997 "a weak La Niña".
+There was a strong transition in atmospheric circulation between the fall of 1994 and winter/spring 1995, resulting in anomalous southerly/southwesterly winds along the USA west coast (Hayward et al., 1995): the decrease of equatorward wind stress is also evident from Fig. 10a.
+The southerly wind caused onshore water transport and was associated with severe ecological consequences, including torrential rains (see Fig. 10d) and a red tide event (the bloom of dinoflagellate Gonvaulax polvedra Stein) during January-April 1995 in a wide inshore area of the SCB including SMB (Hayward et al., 1995).
+The bloom reached concentrations of more than 2 million cells l^{-1} .
+A substantial decrease of the inshore/offshore gradients of oxygen anomalies and turbidity during the first half of 1995 are likely caused by this red tide (Figs. 9e and g).